-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (QuartzBenefits.com/MedicareAdvantage) or call a Quartz Champion and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (QuartzBenefits.com/MedicareAdvantage) or call your Quartz Champion Service Team and ask for the form.